purveshsune/Extracting-Data-from-JSON/README.md

 # Extracting-Data-from-JSON
- In this assignment you will write a Python program.
+ In this assignment I wrote a Python program.
 The program will prompt for a URL, read the JSON data from that URL using urllib and then parse and extract the comment counts from the JSON data, compute the sum of the numbers in the file and enter the sum below:

 We provide a file for this assignment.
 The file contains the actual data you need to process for the assignment.